fayhot/wwdc-notes/README.md

 ## Year-by-year Comparison

-As you dive into each group, some HTMl file may be found for year-by-year comparison.
+As you dive into each group, some HTML file may be found for year-by-year comparison.
 In each group, topics are classified too.

 Print in A3 papers for better legibility.

 ## Session Notes.

-Augmented notes with framework reference links and section timing.
+Augmented notes with (1) framework reference links, (2)section timing, and (3) page number in slides

 More past HTML will be transferred in.